OpenDSA/OpenDSA/RST/en/OpenFLAP/NonRegular.rst

 a language is non-regular.
 Its just a tool in the toolbox.

-.. inlineav:: PumpingLemmaEXCON ss
+.. inlineav:: PumpingLemma ss
-   :long_name: Pumping Lemma Example Slideshow
+   :long_name: Pumping Lemma Slideshow
-   :scripts: AV/Yuhui/PumpingLemmaEXCON.js
+   :scripts: AV/Yuhui/PumpingLemma.js
    :output: show